Orthopaedic Urgent Care

 NO APPOINTMENT NECESSARY

 Quicker and less expensive alternative to the hospital emergency room.
 We welcome walk-ins and you can call ahead to pre-register*.

-Centrally located at 909 N. Dale Mabry Highway in Tampa, just south of I-275.
+909 North Dale Mabry Highway in Tampa, just south of I-275 & 560 South Lakewood Drive in Brandon.

 Orthopaedic Urgent Care

 Accidents don’t keep regular business hours, so if you experience an unexpected bone, joint or muscle injury, you can visit the only urgent care center in Tampa Bay specializing in orthopedics.
-Our Urgent Care is open during both regular business hours and extended hours Monday through Saturday at our South Tampa location.
+Our Urgent Care is open during both regular business hours and extended hours Monday through Saturday at our South Tampa and Brandon locations.

 For faster service and lower cost than an emergency room, come to Florida Orthopaedic Institute Urgent Care.
 No appointment is necessary, and all ages are welcome.